solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 ### Task 4: View geospatial query results with the geometry data viewer

-With `PostGIS` installed in your database, you can take advantage of the [Geometry Data Viewer](https://www.pgadmin.org/docs/pgadmin4/8.0/editgrid.html#the-data-grid) in pgAdmin to view GIS objects in a map.
+With `PostGIS` installed in the database, you can take advantage of the [Geometry Data Viewer](https://www.pgadmin.org/docs/pgadmin4/8.0/editgrid.html#the-data-grid) in pgAdmin to view GIS objects in a map.

 1. Copy and paste the following query into the open query editor, then run it to view the data stored in the `listing_location` column: